origamisaturn/KAGP/mkdocs/docs/index.md

 Docs:

 - TODO: WEBSITE
-- FOLDER MARKDOWN
+- TODO: FOLDER MARKDOWN

 This ascent program is based on the paper by G. Cherry referenced below.
 A derivation of the version of the ascent algorithm used for this program is provided in the online documentation (TODO: ADD HYPERLINK).

 ## Requirements

 This program is intended to be used in KSP Realism Overhaul + Real Solar System.
-It may fail to converge in stock KSP due to larger thrust-to-weight ratios.
+The algorithm may fail to converge in stock KSP due to the larger thrust-to-weight ratios.

 Requires Python 3.10 due to reliance on poliastro.
 Recommend performing installation in a venv or using a Conda environment.

-Requires kRPC to be installed for KSP.
+Requires [kRPC](https://github.com/krpc/krpc) to be installed for KSP.

 ## Install